-Adenomyosis is a condition that causes many symptoms—like pelvic pain and heavy bleeding—that mimic fibroid symptoms.
+Adenomyosis is a condition that causes many symptoms—like pelvic pain, bloating, an enlarged uterus, and heavy bleeding—that mimic fibroid symptoms.
 This condition is the result of endometrial cells (from the uterine inner lining) that migrate into the middle, muscular wall of the uterus, the myometrium, where they stay put.
 The newly lodged cells then increase the mass of your uterus.
 And all of these factors trigger symptoms that are also similar to endometriosis.
 (But adenomyosis and endometriosis are two very different conditions.)

 We also believe that hormones like estrogen trigger the condition since its symptoms go away after menopause.
 Female levels of estrogen go down in the first year after menopause and the symptoms dissipate as well.
 And, regardless of the causes, we know that about 1 in 10 women will be affected by this condition.

 Many women wait years to receive a diagnosis because it mimics other conditions.
 And because, too often, menstrual symptoms are ‘normalized,’ making it harder for women to self-advocate, meaning they don't get the diagnosis they need.
 However, when you speak up and begin to seek a diagnosis, you can sometimes detect adenomyosis with an ultrasound scan, but it can be difficult to spot lodged cells, so an MRI is often needed for confirmation.
 Often, adenomyosis is detected while your doctor is screening for fibroid tumors.

 While a good portion of women—as many as 30%--won’t experience any symptoms, women with adenomyosis typically experience: